-- Attendance of a project representative at the WEDA June 2017 Vancouver Dredging Summit is expected of all award applicants.
+- Attendance of a project representative at the WEDA June 2019 Chicago Dredging Summit is expected of all award applicants.

-- Posters from all applicants: Please bring a standard-sized poster (e.g., 24 inches by 36 inches or 50-60 cm by 70-80 cm) showing off the project to the Vancouver Dredging Summit will enhance all attendees’ understanding of the projects, the project team, and the project accomplishments.
+- Posters from all applicants: Please bring a poster (e.g., 24 inches by 36 inches or 50-60 cm by 70-80 cm) to show off the project to attendees at the Chicago Dredging Summit.
+The intention is to enhance all attendees’ understanding of the projects, the project team, and the project accomplishments.
 These will be displayed in the foyer leading to the exhibit hall.
 If you want to keep the poster, please make arrangements to have it return home with you.

-- The WEDA Environmental Excellence Awards Team that will review the applications are members of WEDA’s Environmental Commission.
+- The WEDA Environmental Excellence Awards Review Team are each a member of WEDA’s Environmental Commission.

 Project Ranking Criteria